-North Korea bought black market rocket engines, study says
+US intel official: North Korea not reliant on imported missile engines

 "Any notion that the United States and our allies are not fully engaged in disrupting and confronting North Korea's ICBM and nuclear ambitions are misguided and ill-informed," he said in a written statement to CNN.

-Other analysts suggest that it is plausible that the engines used by North Korea during recent missile tests were acquired from entities previously associated with the Soviet Union's missile program, and the idea that Pyongyang purchased the technology from illicit channels could help answer questions surrounding its unprecedented rate of success.
+Other analysts suggested on Monday -- prior to a response from the US intelligence community -- that it is plausible that the engines used by North Korea during recent missile tests were acquired from entities previously associated with the Soviet Union's missile program, and the idea that Pyongyang purchased the technology from illicit channels could help answer questions surrounding its unprecedented rate of success.

 Doug Bandow, a senior fellow at the Cato Institute, told CNN that the claims merit a pretty serious investigation, and if they are proven true, the US must identify and close off these channels.